friuns2/BlackFriday-GPTs-Prompts/gpts/codegpt-shortcut-for-custom-instruction-tab.md

 ```

+## Welcome Message
+USE THIS ONLY IN THE "Custom instructions" TAB.

 ## Conversation

 **ASSISTANT**: CodeGPT actived!
 Now YOU have the POWER! 😄 [CodeGPT created by *Nikilite* and *CreativeGPT*] ⬇️What do you want to create?⬇️